 Glaser’s most famous design was created in 1976, when he was commissioned by the state of New York to come up with a design to improve the image of New York City.
 His simple ‘I ♥ NY’ design became one of the most famous, copied and reproduced logos ever created.
 Inspired by the sculpture ‘Love’ by the artist Robert Indiana, the logo ensured Glaser’s reputation as America’s leading graphic designer.
 He formed the publication design firm, WBMG, with Walter Bernard in 1983, which has been responsible for design projects on over 50 newspapers and magazines worldwide, including the Washington Post, the Los Angeles Times and Rio de Janeiro’s O Globo.

-Milton Glaser has been presented with numerous awards throughout his career, such as lifetime achievement awards from the Cooper Hewitt National Design Museum, in 2004, and the Fulbright Association, in 2011.
+Milton Glaser was presented with numerous awards throughout his career, such as lifetime achievement awards from the Cooper Hewitt National Design Museum, in 2004, and the Fulbright Association, in 2011.
 In 2009, he became the first graphic designer to receive the National Medal of the Arts.
-He has held solo shows at the Museum of Modern Art, New York, in 1975, and the Centre Pompidou, Paris, in 1977.
+He held solo shows at the Museum of Modern Art, New York, in 1975, and the Centre Pompidou, Paris, in 1977.

 His work is represented in numerous public collections including the Cooper Hewitt National Design Museum (New York), the Museum of Modern Art (New York) and the National Archives (Smithsonian Institution, Washington DC); and The Israel Museum, Jerusalem.